 - Print the calling cards and as many game mats as you need.

 - We recommend laminating the mats, so they last longer.

-- Cut the calling cards along the dotted lines and pull apart
+- Cut the calling cards along the dotted lines and pull them apart

 - Give each child a mat and a handful of manipulatives.